 6. Division of Property

-The court will also make a ruling on the division of the separating spouses’ property, assets, and debts.
+The court will also rule on the division of the separating spouses’ property, assets, and debts.

 7. Child custody and Support